 Secure your setup

-When people work from home, it inevitably brings new security considerations.
+When people work from home, even for just part of their week, it inevitably brings new security considerations.
 Every worker needs to know exactly what to do to remain safe online while working from home, and it’s your responsibility to make that happen.
 Here’s a quick checklist to help you get started:

 - Work should only be done on trusted devices.
 No working from the public library or on a friend’s computer.
 If possible, encourage workers to have separate work and personal devices.